 What could malicious actors have done with the data exposed in this leak?
 Several threat vectors immediately present themselves.
 The control of Viacom digital properties could have enabled the execution of phishing schemes, using the corporation’s brand recognition to trick consumers into furnishing their personal details.
 The exposure of secret access keys to Viacom’s AWS account, as well as the control of the company’s server configurations and manifests, could also have allowed malicious actors to spin off additional servers to use Viacom IT systems as a botnet.

 Media and entertainment organizations are increasingly struggling with digital security, as cyber risk exacts increasingly high costs against the industry.
 Recent breaches and exposures have wrought significant damages against targets like Sony, which saw data including emails and unreleased movies stolen in an infamous 2014 incident, and HBO, which suffered similar losses this summer of scripts, emails, and unreleased television episodes.
-Clearly, this is not a problem of one corporation, but a growing threat to any business relying upon information technology in any way.
+Clearly, this is not a problem of one corporation, but a growing cyber threat to any business relying upon information technology in any way.

 There are indications that this pervasive level of cyber risk has not yet been met with commensurate cyber resilience across the board.
 While Viacom’s main website scored a low 428 on the CSTAR cyber risk scanner, other Viacom properties affected by the cloud leak mark similarly poor scores, Out of a maximum score of 950, film studio and Viacom property Paramount Pictures scores a low 475: